How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about

 Its widespread usage means that HR managers and ATS software will be able to open your documents and render them correctly (that does not mean you shouldn't use an ATS-friendly resume template).

 Expert Hint: Serif vs sans serif, what do they mean?
 Serifs are those tiny brushstrokes at the ends of letters’ lines (such as the three points of a letter y).
 Sans-serif fonts are more modern typefaces which don’t include those brushstrokes.

-The Cambria font is like Calibri’s serif counterpart, and it is also one of the most popular fonts in use.
+The Cambria font is like Calibri’s serif counterpart, and it is also one of the most popular and best resume fonts in use.